polomsca/ml-matrix-game/README.md

 - `choicecol` : This field may be left blank if the game is symmetric and the player results are pooled.
 - `shape` : The number of rows followed by number of columns.
 Separate values by a space.
 - `symmetric` : `1` if symmetric, `0` otherwise.
-- `n` : The total number of subjects per game if `choicerow` and `choicecol` are expressed as decimals.
+- `n` : The total number of subjects per game if `choicerow` and `choicecol` were expressed as decimals.

 This is also a collection of [machine learning](https://en.wikipedia.org/wiki/Machine_learning) models that attempt to predict how people make decisions in these games.
-To contribute to this collection, you can submit any relevant models or attempts to replicate models in papers.
+To contribute to this collection, you can submit any relevant models or attempts to replicate models.
 Currently, projects are written in [IPython notebooks](https://ipython.org/) using the following libraries and packages:

 - [NumPy](http://www.numpy.org/)
 - [pandas](http://pandas.pydata.org/)